thundergolfer/example-bazel-monorepo/README.md

 ### Continuous Integration (CI)

-This repository's CI is managed by [Buildkite](https://buildkite.com), the CI platform used by Pinterest and Canva to build Bazel monorepos, as well as being [used by the Bazel open-source project itself](https://buildkite.com/bazel).
+This repository's CI is managed by [Buildkite](https://buildkite.com), the CI platform used by Pinterest and Canva to manage Bazel monorepos, as well as being [used by the Bazel open-source project itself](https://buildkite.com/bazel).